wilko2587/Riley2/PROTOCOL.md

 → Use VS Code’s built-in Test Explorer if available
 → If complete:
   • Set status to [DONE]
-  • Commit and push update to main branch
+  • Commit and push update to main branch (REQUIRED - no task is complete until pushed)
   • END
 → If not complete:
   • Add one or more checkpoint-level subtasks